Man Saves Millions of Babies with Rhesus Disease

 He spent several weeks in intensive care and received a number of transfusions.
-His mother explained to him that they had to use almost 13 liters of blood in order to keep him alive.
+His mother explained to him that they had to use around 26 pints of blood in order to keep him alive.

-Strongly impacted by the fact that a bunch of people he didn’t even know voluntarily donated their blood to save his life, the young James decided that the first thing he would do when he turned 18 was to donate blood.
+He was strongly impacted by the fact that a bunch of people he didn’t even know voluntarily donated their blood to save his life, As a result, young James decided that the first thing he would do when he turned 18 was to donate blood.